 - Ash tones help reduce orange and red warmth in brown hair.

-- Use the correct mixer: 10-volume for many demi-permanent creams, or the brand’s processing solution.
+- Use the correct mixer: 10-volume developer for many demi-permanent creams or the brand’s processing solution.

-- If using Redken Shades EQ, mix only with Shades EQ Processing Solution, not generic developer.
+- If using Redken Shades EQ, mix it only with Shades EQ Processing Solution, not generic developer.

-- Patch test 48 hours before, and do a strand test first.
+- Do a patch test 48 hours beforehand and a strand test first.

 Why Does My Hair Always Turn Red/Copper?

-Even with the most skilled stylist, it can still be quite difficult to achieve an ashy brown color and keep it that way.
+Even with a highly skilled stylist, it can still be quite difficult to achieve an ashy brown color and keep it that way.
 Why?
 Because most people have red undertones in their hair.

 Very few people have natural ash undertones, so it can be difficult to achieve an ashy color, especially if you are lightening your hair as well.
-Even more difficult is keeping your hair an ash-brown color because as your color fades, your natural undertones will begin to show.
+Keeping your hair an ash-brown color is even more difficult because, as your color fades, your natural undertones will begin to show.

 How Do I Tone My Brown Hair to Ash?

-If done correctly, you can achieve a beautiful, ashy brown hair color at home.
-Of course, I would always recommend visiting your local stylist for their expertise, but if this option is not available to you, here is a step-by-step guide for toning your own hair:
+When the process is done correctly, you can achieve a beautiful, ashy brown hair color at home.
+Of course, I would always recommend visiting your local stylist for their expertise, but if this option is not available to you, here is a step-by-step guide to toning your own hair:

 Safety First (Read Before You Tone)